Lajja (film): Plot

 Vaidehi (Manisha Koirala) is married to the rich Raghu (Jackie Shroff) in New York City.
 Outside, she lives a sophisticated life, but inside, Raghu is abusive and has extramarital affairs.
 Even his father doesn't care about his son's immoral behavior.
 Later, Vaidehi has enough and is banished from the household.
 She returns to her parents' house, but they reject her as Vaidehi running away from Raghu taints their family's reputation because her in-laws' home is a daughter's real home.
 She soon finds out she is pregnant.

 Raghu gets into a car accident and is left impotent.
 Upon knowing Vaidehi's pregnancy, he calls her, faking remorse, and asks her to return.
 She agrees, thinking Raghu has mended his ways.
 In reality, he and his father plot for the baby to become their heir, and if Vaidehi intervenes, she will be killed.
 A friend informs Vaidehi of Raghu's true intentions, and she escapes from his henchmen.

 Raju (Anil Kapoor), a petty but kind-hearted thief, helps Vaidehi, hears her story, and gives her money so that she can go to Haripur.
 They gatecrash a wedding, where Vaidehi meets the bride, Maithili (Mahima Chaudhary), a middle-class girl marrying her college sweetheart, a rich man.
-The groom's friend Gulshan attempts to rape Maithili but is stopped by Raju.
+The groom's friend Gulshan attempts to drunkenly propose to Maithili but is stopped by Raju.
 She and Vaidehi witness the groom's father, Mr. Hazarilal, harassing Maithili's father, Nekchand, with demands for an opulent wedding, which is unaffordable, and forcing him to pay dowry, with his reputation in society being ruined if he fails.
 Vaidehi tries to convince Raju to give Nekchand his money from the heist.
 He refuses and is soon forced to escape as somebody has recognized him as a gatecrasher.
 Changing his mind after helping a prostitute, he returns to give his heist money to Vaidehi.

 One of the guests, Gulabchand, recognizes the heist money which Raju had stolen from him before gatecrashing the wedding.
 Moreover, Gulshan tells the groom's family that he spotted Raju in Maithili's room.
 She is accused of having sexual relations with him in return for money, which leads Raju to acknowledge his theft publicly.
 Maithili stands up to and insults the groom's family, and they flee from the wedding.
 Raghu finds and forces Vaidehi to return home.
 On the way, they encounter a protest mob.
 Raghu gets out to investigate, thus giving Vaidehi a chance to escape.